magepages/mpdocs/docs/barcode/index.md

 ![](https://i.imgur.com/bUEFP7g.png)

-- **Barcode CSS**: Display settings (font, color, format) for content on barcode labels.
+- **Barcode Label CSS**: Display settings (font, color, format) for content on barcode labels.
-- **Preview Barcode Label Content**: Click this button to see the preview of the barcode label according to the settings above.
+- **Preview Barcode Label**: Click this button to see the preview of the barcode label according to the settings above.

 #### 1.3.
 Print Sample File